-Always dress professionally even if you think the workplace is relatively casual.
-Download our Free eBook – How to Dress For Your Interview.
+- Always dress professionally even if you think the workplace is relatively casual.

 Show and tell works in the adult world too and walking into a job interview with relevant, professional and well prepared materials is a really smart move that will impress the interviewer because it makes you look proactive and saves the interviewer time.

-Bring great answers to all the common interview questions especially the tougher behavioural questions which require specific work examples.
+- Bring great answers to all the common interview questions especially the tougher behavioral questions which require specific work examples.

-Create a Personal Landing page which you can direct the interviewer too that contains all your key assets such as online resume, portfolio, work highlights, awards etc… See our post on The Best Digital Tools For A Great Portfolio & Personal Landing Page.
+- Create a Personal Landing page which you can direct the interviewer too that contains all your key assets such as online resume, portfolio, work highlights, awards etc.

-If appropriate, develop a work portfolio of your best samples.
-See our post on How to Create a Digital Portfolio for Your Job Interview.
+- If appropriate, develop a work portfolio of your best samples.

 In addition to being ready to answer all the key job interview questions, you also need to be ready to explain your key selling points to the interviewer.
 The key things to remember here are: